reorx/awesome-chatgpt-api/README.md

 ## Plugins and Extensions

 - Chrome Extensions

     - [Glarity](https://glarity.app/)

         Summary for Google search results or YouTube Videos with ChatGPT API.
 This extension also supports ChatGPT Webapp's API that requires no configuration.

     - [ChatGPT Sidebar](https://chatgpt-sidebar.com/)

-        Select any text,  explain it, translate it, summarize it or rewrite it, do anything with the ChatGPT Sidebar!
+        Open a sidebar in any webpage, and ask ChatGPT for anything about the content of the page.
+Like explain, translate, summarize or rewrite it.
+You can customize prompts for easier access.
 This extension also supports ChatGPT Webapp's API that requires no configuration.

 - [Obsidian](https://obsidian.md/) Plugins